mattyowl/RSSMOSPipeline/README.md

 ## Longslit mode
 The pipeline can also run on longslit data.
 The code detects object traces in each science frame, and creates "pseudo-slitlets" around each detected object.
 The processing steps are otherwise identical to those for MOS data.
-This might need some tweaking to allow the user to set detection thresholds manually (in which case, more command-line switches for this will be added).
+If necessary, you can use the --longslit-threshold option to change the detection threshold used.

 ## Things which can/should be improved/added
 * extraction (not optimal at the moment)